 Great question.
 Creating a budget can be intimidating, but we’ve tried to make it as simple as possible.
 Our grant budget template has instructions, categories, line items, and formulas already in place for you.
 You can download the budget template here.
 The password to access the download is Barefootin2021.
 The template will download as a read-only file.
 Save a copy for yourself and rename it either ‘MML Gordon Grant Proposal – Your Organization’s Name’ or ‘Virginia Hamilton Storytelling Grant Proposal – Your Organization’s Name.’
 Complete your budget by filling in the template, then upload your completed document when you complete your online grant application.
 If you have any concerns or questions during the budgeting process, please email firstname.lastname@example.org.

-If awarded, how long will it take for this grant to be funded?
+If awarded, how long will it take for the grant to be awarded?

-This will vary based on the amount of funding awarded, but typically funds can be dispersed within four to six weeks.
+This will vary based on the amount of funding awarded, but typically organizing and storytelling funds can be dispersed within four to six weeks; microgrant funds, 72 hours.

 What are my obligations, besides doing the work, for receiving grant funds?